prabhusengal/add-labels-to-issue/README.md

 # add-labels-to-issue v1
 The GitHub Action to add labels to issue or PR.
-This Action (written in JavaScript) wraps the "[Add labels to an issue](https://docs.github.com/en/rest/reference/issues#add-labels-to-an-issue)" REST API<BR/>
+This Action (written in JavaScript) wraps the "[Add labels to an issue](https://docs.github.com/en/rest/reference/issues#add-labels-to-an-issue)" REST API.

 ## Inputs
 ### 1. `repository`